Best Medicare Supplement Plans in Indiana (2026)

 • Indiana SHIP: Trained volunteers offer unbiased guidance on Medicare Supplement plans, Medicare Advantage and Part D prescription drug coverage through free, personalized counseling sessions.
 The Indiana State Health Insurance Assistance Program helps seniors understand Medicare, compare plans and avoid insurance fraud.
 Visit Indiana SHIP

-• Indiana Department of Insurance: Publishes rate comparisons for Medicare Supplement plans and runs a helpline to assist with insurance questions and complaints.
+• Indiana Department of Insurance: Publishes rate comparisons for Medicare Supplement plans and has a helpline to assist with insurance questions and complaints.
 The department offers consumer protection services and helps seniors identify and report insurance scams.
 Visit the Indiana Department of Insurance

 • Indiana Area Agencies on Aging: Serves older adults and their families with Medicare enrollment assistance, benefits counseling and access to local community resources for seniors and caregivers.
 These agencies provide information and programs specifically designed for aging residents.
 Find Your Local Agency